Experience Castleton, explore Vermont.

 History: Founded in 1787, Castleton is Vermont’s first institution of higher education and the 18th oldest in the country.

 Accreditation: New England Association of Schools and Colleges

 Undergraduate and graduate enrollment: 2,100

-Location: Our 165-acre campus includes eight residence halls and three houses, classroom buildings, a library, a 500-seat performing arts center, a 1,600-seat stadium, a LEED Gold–certified campus center, a TV studio and radio station, a competition gymnasium, a practice gymnasium, cross-country trails, a greenhouse, an observatory, pond, tennis courts, an ice arena, an all-season dome, and athletic fields.
+Location: Our 165-acre campus includes eight residence halls and three houses, classroom buildings, a library, a 500-seat performing arts center, a 1,600-seat stadium, a LEED Gold–certified campus center, a TV studio and radio station, a competition gymnasium, a practice gymnasium, cross-country trails, a greenhouse, an observatory, a pond, tennis courts, an ice arena, an all-season dome, and athletic fields.

 Student-faculty ratio: 14:1

 Degrees awarded: AA, AS, BA, BM, BS, BSW, MA, MMEd, MS

 Over 75 programs of undergraduate and graduate study

 PROGRAMS OF STUDY

 - Art Education, Art History, Photography, Studio Art

 • Athletic Training (MSAT: Pre-AT/Kinesiology)